fredhutchio/python_intro_hdc/README.md

 # Introduction to Python

+This repository is for a special session of the regular [Intro to Python](https://github.com/fredhutchio/python_intro) materials held for staff in HDC.
+Please see the main repository for updated information.

 ## Description

 Description: This four-week course is designed to introduce attendees to Python programming and its broad applications.